Does the Loch Ness Monster really exist?

 Where is the Loch Ness monster

-On our tour of Loch Ness we hear the question again and again: Does the Loch Ness Monster really exist?
+On our tour to Loch Ness we keep hearing the question: Does the Loch Ness Monster really exist?
 Or not?
-That was the question we asked ourselves on our Loch Ness Tour from Inverness.
-For two days we went in search of clues.
-Our Loch Ness tour was always exciting.
+That was the question we asked ourselves on our Loch Ness tour from Inverness.
+We spent two days looking for clues.
+Our Loch Ness tour was definitely exciting.
 Our first impression of Scotland.
 And our first contact with the Scots.

 Facts

 It should have a snake body.
 To resemble a dinosaur from ancient times.
 Some have even discovered crocodiles on the lake shore.
 Were they the Loch Ness monster?
-Or are they still only illusions that vorspiegelt a lashed by the wind sea surface.
+Or are they still only illusions that a sea surface lashed by the wind shows to onlookers.
 Even wave crests look from afar like the body of a giant snake.
-Or the neck of a dinosaur, which is said to the monster again and again.
+Or the neck of a dinosaur, which is attributed to the monster again and again.
 The selection is definitely great.

 Petar